MFT 650: Family Origins and Lifecycles

 Graduates of the MFT program help people understand and cope with symptoms of anger, depression, anxiety, substance abuse and relationship challenges, with the ultimate goal of resolving conflicts, healing wounds and reestablishing progress toward common goals.
 They work in community agencies, non-profit mental health organizations, private practices, schools and substance abuse treatment centers providing therapy to individuals, couples and families.

 On average, lecture classes consist of 18 students, skills classes of 12 students and clinical classes of 8 students.
-These small class sizes allow us to emphasize experiential learning, and all students participate as therapists in training at our own endowed Regis Center for Counseling and Family Therapy.
+These small class sizes allow us to emphasize experiential learning, and all students participate as therapists in training at our own endowed Regis Center for Counseling, Family and Play Therapy.

 Know what you're looking for?
 This is for you: